 GRACE releases a new, 20-minute documentary through GoPro that details the Center's process of saving Lulingu the baby gorilla.
 Click here to watch GRACE's documentary now.

-On December 10, 2018, a ribbon-cutting ceremony was held at the Detroit Zoo to officially open the Holtzman Wildlife Foundation Red Panda Forest.
+On December 10, 2018, a ribbon-cutting ceremony is held at the Detroit Zoo to officially open the Holtzman Wildlife Foundation Red Panda Forest.
 Detroit Zoological Society CEO Ron Kagan introduced Jonathan Holtzman, who cut the ribbon after giving an inspiring speech about conservation.
 Click here to read more about the ceremony and exhibit.

 GRACE opens their Education & Community Center–their first facility dedicated to education and community initiatives.
 The space will function as a meeting place for onsite education activities, most notably their local visitor program.
 Read more here.

 Thanks to a grant from Holtzman Wildlife Foundation, GRACE Center was able to purchase a reliable vehicle to ensure the safety and security of staff on Congo's rough roads.